25 Mar Herbs, not ammo: Vertical gardening with ammunition cans

-It’s a powerful thing when an object so often associated with damage and destruction takes on a new, life-giving incarnation.
-Emphasis on carnation.
+It’s a powerful thing when an object associated with damage and destruction takes on a new, life-giving incarnation.
+(Emphasis on carnation.)

 If you’ve checked out our garden or follow it on Instagram, you might have noticed that we use ammunition cans as planters for two vertical gardens.
 Under an east-facing eave, we suspend ten ammo cans as herb containers inside a redwood frame.
 On our south-facing fence, we hang ammo cans as planters for our collection of flowering cacti.
 They’re low profile, they’re sleek, they’re strong, and with a few quick modifications, ammo cans make excellent garden planters for small-space vertical gardens.

 Cartouche boxes were made for the safe transport and storage of ammunition, and when their rubber gasketed lids are clamped down, they’re airtight, watertight and stack well.
 Ammo cans have long been repurposed for the dry storage of valuables at home and protecting food, maps, cell phones, et cetera while camping.
 They’re also a great dry environment to store seeds, as Garden Betty demonstrates.

 The boxes are readily available at most military surplus stores and also from online sources like Amazon and eBay.
 We purchased our boxes at our local swap meet and military surplus stores, where we’re able to inspect the condition of the boxes.

 Ammo cans come in an array of different sizes.
 The most common sizes are .50 caliber (6 x 12 x 6.75 inches) and .30 caliber (10 x 3.5 x 6.5 inches).
 Prices vary from $7 to $30 per can.
 Most are for sale in their original olive color (touch-up paint here).
 The yellow or white stenciled labels are often scrubbed off or spray-painted over.
 We had to search through dozens and dozens of cans to find some with stenciled labels still visible.